Hibrit/archlinuxsettings/alacritty/README.md

 Dependencies [for arch with cinnamon]:

-alacritty --> sudo yay -S alacritty-ligatures
+alacritty --> yay -S alacritty-ligatures

 in order to use this settings copy them into
 \$HOME/.config/alacritty